jmhodges/kustomize-age/README.md

 kustomize-age is a plugin for `kustomize` that allows the user to keep local files encrypted with `age` that are decrypted before being used as `files` inside a kubernetes `Secret`.

-It's a placeholder until sops, and kustomize-sops can support age, but unlike sops it does not encrypt the whole `Secret` yaml file, but just the files mentioned in the `Secret`'s `files attribute.
+Unlike kustomize-sops it does not encrypt the whole `Secret` yaml file, but just the files mentioned in the `Secret`'s `files` attribute.

 Use
 ===